supremeimposter/My-Vault/Digital-Logic/Sequential Circuits/Clock in Digital Circuits.md

 ---
 # Clock in Digital Circuits

+- The system clock is the same or fixed for all the circuits in the machine.

+## Terminologies of Clock

 **Time Period :**
 - Time period is the duration between two consecutive raising edge or falling edges.